 Teddy & the Rough Riders, a popular group in the

-Ohio-Indiana area in the early ’60s.
+Ohio/Indiana/Kentucky region in the early ’60s.
 The group had records issued on the Tilt, Huron

-When the Rough Riders broke up in 1965 Jim formed a new band called The Knights that began playing in the popular Dayton club Little Mickey’s.
+When the Rough Riders broke up in 1965 Jim formed a new band called The Knights that began playing in the popular Dayton club Little Mickey’s Cocktails A-Go-Go.
 The Knights had former Rough Rider members Bob Brane, Denny Boyd, and Phil Ackerman in the their lineup.
 Doug Porter, from Sonny Flaharty's band, The Young Americans, played drums; Susan Darby, a former Mark V member, sang with the group and Mike Flaharty, another former Young American, later replaced Denny Boyd on bass.
 In 1966 Jim met former Mark V drummer N. D. Smart II when N. D. took the job as drummer in the band replacing Doug Porter.
 That fall, this group (without Susan Darby) played in New York for a couple of months but returned to Ohio together before the year was over.
 By early 1967 they were back on the bandstand at Little Mickey’s.

 In 1967, Jim and N. D. left Ohio together.
 He switched from guitar to bass and was a member of two New York

 City bands.
 One group, Bo Grumpus, released an LP on the

 Atco label, and the other band, Jolliver Arkansaw, released

 an LP on the Bell label in the late 1960s.
 The late Felix Pappalardi who also produced the Youngbloods, Cream, and was co-founder of Mountain, produced both records.